catcat1342/contractdb/README.md

-# ContractDB: Enabling Secure and Efficient Database Accessing in Smart Contracts
+# ContractDB: Secure and Efficient Integration of Large Legacy Data with Blockchain DApps using External Databases

 ## I. Introduction